swashata/wp-webpack-script/README.md

 ### `npm start`

-After configuring all entrypoints and using the PHP library for consuming, we start the development server.
+After configuring all entry-points and using the PHP library for consuming, we start the development server.

 <p align="center">